mehtavishwa30/covid-19-projects/covid-19-projects.md

 Urgent Hub is a web app built to aid safe COVID-19 screening by connecting patients and medical care providers.
 As of end of April Urgent Hubs support 2.5 million people between dental and eye care in states of Arkansas and Colorado.
 Urgent Hub was built in the short span of 6 days.

+**UrgentHub was brought to life with the help of Hasura in less than a week.**

 **Note**: Urgent Hub is currently available in Arkansas, Colorado (USA).